Water Conservation

 • Could you let me know when level 4 watering restrictions started in 2022 and in 2023?

-Peter Crompton asked about 1 year ago
+Peter Crompton asked over 1 year ago

 Hello, as requested - October 4, 2022 and July 5, 2023.
 Anything else, do let us know.